In Kansas, Adult Education Centers help adults:

 Locate an Adult Education Center

 Numerous Kansas institutions have information about their adult education programs available online.
 The Kansas Board of Regents has compiled this list of sites for you to find the program best suited for your needs.
+More information about KANSASWORKS and our partners is available here.

 Learn more about the GED® exam